devttys0/AzizLight/README.md

 The delay caused by the charging of C7 is desirable, as it allows for a sequence of syllables to be uttered before relay K1 is triggered.
 Not triggering the relay at the first sign of a strong audio signal provides the illusion of intelligence; the user can utter a short phrase (e.g., "Aziz, light!") before the relay is triggered.

-The slow bleed off of C7 is necessary so that a) audio signals do not cause a build up of charge over an indefinite period of time, and b) the relay is turned off after some relatively short period of time.
+The slow bleed off of C7 is necessary so that a) audio signals do not cause a build up of charge over an indefinite period of time, and b) once activated, the relay is turned off after some relatively short period of time.

 Level Detection
 ===============